 Last Updated on

-These light, baked chocolate Bourbon donuts are wonderfully moist thanks to a hazelnutty Nutella batter.
-The soft, creamy glaze is an espresso chocolate bourbon ganache made with heavy cream, butter, chocolate, vanilla extract, espresso powder and, of course, Bourbon.
+These light, baked chocolate cake donuts are deliciously moist thanks to a hazelnutty Nutella batter.
+The soft, creamy glaze is an espresso chocolate bourbon ganache made with heavy cream, butter, chocolate, vanilla extract, espresso powder and Bourbon.